Sales Taxes ->GST/HST -> GST or HST small supplier

 This next example shows a slightly different situation.

 In the above example, the sale that caused the supplier to exceed the $30,000 limit occurred on Jun 22, 2010, and the limit was exceeded over 4 quarters, not in a single quarter as in the first example, so:

 Tax Tip: Always keep track of your annual sales so you can predict when you will have to register.

 A small supplier must register to collect GST or HST if they carry on a taxi business, according to s.
 240(1.1) of the Excise Tax Act of Canada.
 This would also include Uber taxi drivers.
 The same is true of QST in Quebec.
 Also, according to s.
 240 (2), any person "who enters Canada for the purpose of making taxable supplies of admissions in respect of a place of amusement, a seminar, an activity or an event is required to be registered" to collect GST.

-The 2017 Federal Budget proposes to amend the definition of a taxi business to require providers of ride-sharing services to register for the GST/HST and charge tax on their fares in the same manner as taxi operators.
-This will be effective as of July 1, 2017
+The 2017 Federal Budget amended the definition of a taxi business to require providers of ride-sharing services to register for the GST/HST and charge tax on their fares in the same manner as taxi operators.
+This was effective as of July 1, 2017.

 Small Supplier Voluntary Registration

 A small supplier can choose to voluntarily register to collect GST/HST, in order to recover the GST/HST they have paid, by claiming input tax credits.
 See our information on voluntary registrations.